ujscjj/On-Synthesis/README.md

 > noise_path = '' # the absolute path for noise data, you can download the corpus from 'http://web.cse.ohio-state.edu/pnl/corpus/HuNonspeech/HuCorpus.html'
 > ```

-After performing the above commands, you can get the LS-2mix and LS-2mixNoise dataset in our paper.
+then you can get the LS-2mix and LS-2mixNoise dataset in our paper.